kylekce/Metacrafters-Projects/create_a_token/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the "HelloWorld" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the mint function to add specific number of tokens to the supply or burn function to burn a specific number of token.
+Once the contract is deployed, you can interact with it by calling the mint function to add specific number of tokens to the supply or burn function to burn a specific number of tokens.
 Once you filled the address and value in your chosen function, click on the "transact" button to execute the function and you'll see a message from the console.

-## Authors
+## Author

-Metacrafter Kyle
+Kyle Español
 [@kylekce](https://github.com/kylekce)